Job and hiring scams are on the increase.

-We are aware that people are being contacted with false offers of employment from individuals and organisations claiming to represent Aurecon.
+We are aware that people are being contacted with fake offers of employment from individuals and organisations claiming to represent Aurecon.
 The Aurecon name and logo have been used on documentation without authority.

 If you believe you have received a suspicious email, please forward it to email@example.com

 Recruitment fraud is on the increase.
 Recruitment fraud happens when scammers offer fake job opportunities to job seekers.
 Scammers target job seekers by listing jobs that don’t exist, in the hopes of getting either money or personal data, for use in identify theft.